Vehicle Inventory and Use Survey (VIUS)

 The VIUS has been the principal data source on the physical and operational characteristics of the United States truck population.
 Its primary goal is to gain an understanding nationally and statewide on how trucks are being utilized for various goods transport.

 The 2021 VIUS

-Current VIUS estimates are of critical importance to federal agencies, state departments of transportation, metropolitan planning organizations, and businesses.
-Results from the 2021 survey will provide statistics for:
+Current VIUS estimates are of critical importance to federal agencies, state departments of transportation, metropolitan planning organizations, business, and drivers alike.

 - Vehicle size and weight studies